 Daniel Hörcher is postdoctoral research associate of the Transport Strategy Centre (TSC) within the Centre for Transport Studies (CTS) at Imperial College.
-His research interests are focused around
+His research interests are centred around the following themes.

-Daniel serves on a regular basis as reviewer for scientific journals including Transportation Research Part A, Part B and Part C, Economics of Transportation, Journal of Transport Economics and Policy, IEEE Transactions on ITS, Transportmetrica A, and Journal of Transport Geography.
+Daniel serves on a regular basis as reviewer for scientific journals including Transportation Research Part A, Part B and Part C, Transportation Science, Economics of Transportation, Journal of Transport Economics and Policy, Transportation (Springer), IEEE Transactions on ITS, Transportmetrica A, and the Journal of Transport Geography.

-He gives lectures and tutorial sessions in the undergraduate civil engineering course Transport Demand and Economics (CIVE97017), and is assistant supervisor of PhD candidates Anupriya, Saeed Mohammad, Praj Xuto, Nan Zhang, as well as undergraduate and MSc students.
+He gives lectures and tutorial sessions in the undergraduate civil engineering course Transport Demand and Economics (CIVE97017), and is assistant supervisor of PhD candidates Anupriya, Praj Xuto, Nan Zhang, Tobie Cusson, Yanzi Su, as well as undergraduate and MSc students.

 Daniel graduated from the Budapest University of Technology and Economics (BSc in Transport Engineering, supervisor: Professor Katalin Tánczos) and VU University Amsterdam (MSc in Spatial, Transport and Environmental Economics, supervisor: Professor Piet Rietveld).
 He joined Imperial College in August 2014 as a PhD candidate supervised by Professor Dan Graham and sponsored by the RTSC, and successfully defended his doctoral dissertation in October 2017.
 Daniel has a second affiliation with the Budapest University of Technology and Economics.